homeless-coder/flight-booker/README.md

-# Counter with React JS
+# Flight Booker with React JS

 Clone the project on your personal computer.